-Each year, the American College of Allergy, Asthma & Immunology presents several named lectures during the Annual Scientific Meeting.
-The Bela Schick, John P. McGovern, Bernard Berman and Edward J. O'Connell lectures are presented annually.
-The Luisa Businco Lecture is presented during the International Food Allergy Symposium.
+Each year, the American College of Allergy, Asthma & Immunology presents named lectures during the Annual Scientific Meeting.
+In 2022, the Luisa Businco, Edward J. O'Connell and Bela Schick lectures will be presented.

 The Businco Lecture is named in honor of Professor Luisa Businco of Rome, Italy.
 Her hard work in providing excellent patient care, effective teaching and quality research led to significant advances in understanding several aspects of pediatric food allergy.
 Her clinical and laboratory research was focused on the development, prediction and prevention of allergy in children.
 Dr. Businco worked with dedication to promote the specialty of pediatric allergy, and her work continues in the careers of the many physicians taught and trained by her.
 This lecture is presented during the International Food Allergy Symposium.

 What Does the Landscape of Therapeutics Look Like in Allergy Practice?